 ‘Occidental’ Social Networks

-By these words, I am essentially referring to Twitter and Facebook.
-Although both of them are gaining ground fast, it is still far from the phenomenon it is in Europe and North America.
-Truth is, most of Twitter and Facebook users are tech-savvy people: geeks, otakus, designers…
+Truth is, most of Twitter and Facebook users are tech-savvy people: geeks, otakus, designers… By these words, I am essentially referring to Twitter and Facebook.
+Although both of them are gaining ground fast, it is still far from the phenomenon it is in Europe and North America becoming great tools in the marketing area, you can find all the information in this post regarding marketing tools such as web developing and more.

 The typical Japanese knows about the existence of these websites, but have so far stuck to more local solutions that I am describing just after.